-textacy.spacier.doc_extensions: Inspect, extend, and transform spaCy's core data structure, spacy. tokens.Doc, either directly via functions that take a Doc as their first argument or as custom attributes / methods on instantiated docs prepended by an underscore:
+textacy.extensions: Inspect, extend, and transform spaCy's core Doc data structure, either directly via functions that take a Doc as their first arg or as custom attributes / methods on instantiated docs prepended by an underscore:

 '''

-spacy_lang = textacy.load_spacy_lang("en")

-doc = spacy_lang("This is a short text.")
+doc = textacy.make_spacy_doc("This is a short text.", "en_core_web_sm")

 print(get_preview(doc))

 Doc(6 tokens: "This is a short text.")

 print(doc..preview)

 Doc(6 tokens: "This is a short text.")

 '''